mediafellows/mediafellows.github.io/collections/_news/20231002_mediafellows-Red_Arrow_Studios_International-Press_Release.md

           </p>
           <br>
           <p>
-<strong>For more information on how mediafellows can support you in building a state-of-the-art custom sales and marketing screening website, please have a look at several examples on our <a href="website www.mediafellows.com">www.mediafellows.com</a> or contact us via email: <a href="mailto:info@mediafellows.com">info@mediafellows.com</a></strong>
+<strong>For more information on how mediafellows can support you in building a state-of-the-art custom sales and marketing screening website, please have a look at several examples on our <a href="https://mediafellows.com/">mediafellows.com</a> website or contact us via email: <a href="mailto:info@mediafellows.com">info@mediafellows.com</a></strong>
           </p>
           <br>
           <p>